sonic-net/sonic-mgmt/ansible/doc/README.testbed.k8s.Setup.md

 `./testbed-cli.sh -m k8s-ubuntu create-master k8s_server_19 ~/.password`
   - OPTIONAL: We offer the functionality to run multiple master sets on one server.
     - Each master set is one HA Kubernetes master composed of 4 Linux KVMs.
     - Should an additional HA master set be necessary on an occupied server, add the option `-s <msetnumber>`, where `msetnumber` would be 2 if this is the 2nd master set running on `<k8s-server-name>`.
-Make sure that [`ansible/k8s-ubuntu`](../k8s-ubuntu) is updated accordingly. `msetnumber` is 1 by default.
+Make sure that [`ansible/k8s-ubuntu`](../k8s-ubuntu) is updated accordingly.
+Specifically, make sure that the IPS are set in the correct group `k8s_vms{msetnumber}_{servernumber}` and the `children` are properly updated for `k8s_server_{servernumber}` at the bottom of the inventory file. `msetnumber` is 1 by default.

-9. Join Kubernetes-enabled SONiC DUT to cluster (kube_join function to be written).
+9. Join Kubernetes-enabled SONiC DUT to master by configuring VIP and enabling the Kubernetes server/master connection.
+Kubernetes server is enabled by default
+    - `sudo config kube server ip <VIP>`
+    - `sudo config kube server disable off` (default configuration)

 #### To remove a HA Kubernetes master: